These 7 Changes Will Modernise UK Immigration System Within a Year

 A launch of the new Global Business Mobility visa is intended to take place by spring 2022.
 This new route allows overseas businesses to establish a presence or transfer staff to the UK.

-The new route sounds like a combination of two existing UK visa routes: Representative of an Overseas Business and the Intra-Company Transfer routes.
+Therefore, the new route sounds like a combination of two existing UK visa routes: Representative of an Overseas Business and the Intra-Company Transfer routes.

 Practical Support to Small Firms